 Before coming to Wonderspaces, I purchased tickets and picked a timeslot to come in at.
 I would recommend ordering your tickets a few days in advance because there are limits on how many people can come during each time slot.

-You have to have your temperature taken at the front desk upon arrival and wear a mask the whole entire time or else you would be asked to leave.
+You have to have your temperature taken at the front desk upon arrival and wear a mask the whole entire time.
+If you do not abide by these rules, you will be asked to leave.

 Walking through all of the moving lights make you feel like you are surrounded by a thousand fireflies.
 If you timed it right enough, you could walk through the lights and it would feel like the lights are following your every move.